 Taylor will earn a full month of CS for each month his church employer pays the full assessments due based on Taylor’s Total Assessable Compensation (TAC ).
 His position outside the Church will not impact his eligibility for the Clergy Pension Plan or earning CS in the Clergy Pension Plan.

-- If Taylor’s monthly TAC is below the Hypothetical Minimum Compensation (HMC) (expected to be $1,500 per month in 2018), the CS he earns will be applied towards his pension and life insurance benefits, but not his eligibility for the Medicare Supplement Health Plan subsidy.
+- If Taylor’s monthly TAC is below the Hypothetical Minimum Compensation (HMC) ($1,500 per month in 2018), the CS he earns will be applied towards his pension and life insurance benefits, but not his eligibility for the Medicare Supplement Health Plan subsidy.

 - Since Taylor is planning on retiring at 67, he will not earn ten years (120 months) of CS before retirement and, therefore, will not be eligible for the Medicare Supplement Health Plan subsidy.
 As a result, paying personal assessments between his TAC and the HMC would not earn him eligibility for the Medicare Supplement Health Plan subsidy, but could increase his HAC.